 Up to 30 minutes by car

-Is our village lake in Catus, it has a small sandy beach with a gentle sloping waters edge and a grass area to sit.
+This is our village lake in Catus.
+It has a small sandy beach with a gentle sloping waters edge and a grass area to sit.
 There is an open café in high season and open all year round is the little play area.
 The sand is replaced every year and the local Mayors office checks the water quality regularly so hygiene is good.
 A lovely afternoon out, you can also walk with a pushchair all the way around the lake.
 There are pedalos for hire which are cheap and fun!

 Horse Riding, Catus (5 minutes drive)

 Suitable for all ages from 3 upwards being led by a leading reign or a hack out into the local area.
 It needs to be booked in advance 0565 20 06 24.

 Canoeing at Le Base Nautique de Caix (15 minutes drive)